 Until September 2012, anyone who needed any of these 3 types of home care services would apply to the "CASA" office based in each borough.
 The CASA offices processed both the Medicaid application and the request for home care.

-Have waiver services through the Traumatic Brain Injury (TBI) or Nursing Home Transition & DIversion Waiver program, or
+Adults who have waiver services through the Traumatic Brain Injury (TBI) or Nursing Home Transition & DIversion Waiver program, or are in the OPWDD waiver

 Are under 21 years old, though those who are age 18-21 and don't have Medicare have the option of applying to the CASA offices or enrolling in a Managed Long Term Care plan, if their functional needs are extensive enough that they would otherwise qualify for nursing home care.